-■Default character ranges LuaT_EX-ja predefines eight character ranges for convenience.
-They are determined from the following data:

-- Blocks in Unicode 12.0.0. - The Adobe-Japan1-UCS2 mapping between a CID Adobe-Japan1-6 and Unicode. - The PXbase bundle for upTFX by Takayuki Yato.
+- ■Default character ranges LuaTeX-ja predefines nine character ranges for convenience.
+They are determined from the following data: - Blocks in Unicode 12.0.0. - The Adobe-Japan1-UCS2 mapping between a CID Adobe-Japan1- and Unicode. - The PXbase bundle for upTFX by Takayuki Yato.

-Now we describe these eight ranges.
+Now we describe these nine ranges.
 The superscript "J" or "A" after the number shows whether each character in the range is treated as JAchars or not by default.
 These settings are similar to the prefercjk settings defined in PXbase bundle.
 Any characters equal to or above U+0080 which does not belong to these eight ranges belongs to the character range 217.

-Range 8^A The intersection of the upper half of ISO 8859-1 (Latin-1 Supplement) and JIS X 0208 (a basic character set for Japanese).
-This character range consists of the following characters:
+Range 8A The intersection of the upper half of ISO 8859-1 (Latin-1 Supplement) and JIS X 0208 (a basic character set for Japanese).
+The character list is indicated in Table 2.